FCSplayz/VectorTyping/README.md

 - Please make sure your code is adequately documented and adheres to the coding standards of the project.

-- By submitting a pull request, you agree to license your contribution under the terms of the MIT License and the [Unity Companion License](https://unity.com/legal/licenses/unity-companion-license).
+- By submitting a pull request, you agree to license your contribution under the terms and conditions of both the [VectorTyping Library License](LICENSE.md) and the [Unity Companion License](https://unity.com/legal/licenses/unity-companion-license).

 - Do note that any contributions from users with inappropriate usernames or code, such as, but not limited to, item names of variables, classes, etcetera, and summaries, will be declined no matter what to keep the project clean.